April 27, 1937 – Sandy Dennis:

 Oddly, Dennis was next cast in her most mainstream success opposite Jack Lemmon in Neil Simon‘s The-Out-Of Towners (1969).
-Filmed on location in decaying NYC, Arthur Hiller‘s film is as silly as it is an insightful look at a dying city.
+Filmed on location in decaying New York City, Arthur Hiller‘s film is as silly as it is an insightful look at a dying city.
 Lemmon and Dennis play off each other brilliantly.
 It has genuinely comic moments.
-Dennis’s frequent ”Oh, my God!”s are just too, too funny.
-It was a big box office hit.
+Dennis’s frequent “Oh, my God!”s are just too, too funny.
+It was a big box-office hit.

 About her performance in Nasty Habits, Vincent Canby of the NY Times wrote:

 Miss Dennis, mugging outrageously and badly, gives the kind of performance that, 40 years ago, would have sent her to bed without her supper.
 It’s rude, show-offy and, worse, it’s incompetent.
 Watching her do a double-take is like watching a small tug trying to work the QE2 into her Hudson River berth in a gale.